a-nom-ali/inkscape-comfyui-extension/README.md

 4. If your ComfyUI IP or port differs, update to match.
    * If ComfyUI is on a different PC on your network, remember to start it with the argument:
    > "--listen 0.0.0.0"
 5. Remember to follow the above process when you change the workflow.
-Would be nice to improve this to a history of workflows that can be selected from - help welcome!

 ## Usage:
 ### Text To Image